Skip to main content

 Disease associations

-Associated disease penetrance is high.
+Overall associated disease penetrance is high, but organ-specific penetrance is incomplete; risks are higher in clinically ascertained compared to population-based studies.
 About 90%–95% of individuals with a heterozygous FLCN variant develop at least one clinical feature of BHDS.
 These features are listed below.

 Cutaneous manifestations